Fees & Frequently Asked Questions

 • Great question and one that I invite you to ask me again on a consultation call.

-It is important that you feel safe and comfortable bringing your whole self into the therapy room and so I welcome any questions you have in determining if that is possible with me.
+It is important that you feel safe and comfortable bringing your whole self into the therapy room.
+I welcome any questions you have in determining if that is possible with me.

 I am a white, American-born, cisgender, female-identifying, monolingual English speaker.

-• There is a parking lot and clients can expect to find a spot close to the entrance of the building if not directly out front.
+• There is a parking lot and clients can expect to find a spot close to the entrance of the building.
 My office is on the first floor, and could be accessed by someone in a wheelchair.

-There is a a shared waiting area that is relatively low traffic.
+There is a a shared waiting area.
 There are magazines, children’s books, and a small bin of toys and fidgets.
-There are two bathrooms that are shared between many suites.
-They are all gender and they could accommodate a parent and child.
+There are two bathrooms.
+These are wheel-chair accessible, all-gender and large enough to accommodate a parent and child.

-I will wear a KN-95 mask in session if I have a cold and/or if a client requests it.
+If I have a cold and/or if a client requests it, I will wear a KN-95 mask in session.
 I have masks available for both children and adults to wear if they are feeling sick.
+We can also switch an appointment to virtual in case of sickness.

 There are several sound machines throughout the space that make soft, consistent fan noises.
 My office is lower scent, however scented cleaning products are sometimes used and people may be wearing scented products in the shared waiting area.